pouriap/Chatman/index.md

 This means:

  - You can chat with one person in your network.
 If two people on your network are running Chatman, Chatman will connect to the first one it finds.
- - You need to install JAVA Runtime Environment 8 or above to be able to install it.
+ - You need to install JAVA Runtime Environment 8 or above to be able to run it.
 You can download JAVA here : [https://java.com/en/download/](https://java.com/en/download/)

 ### How to use
  - [Download the latest Windows installer](https://github.com/pouriap/Chatman/releases/lates)